marine-predators-group/cams-nb/drafts/2019-04-16-Metagenomics-Gene-Prediction---P.generosa-Water-Samples-Using-MetaGeneMark-on-Mox-to-Compare-pH-Treatments.md

 ---
 Continuing with a relatively quick comparison of pH treatments (pH=7.1 vs. pH=8.2), I wanted to run gene prediction on the [MEGAHIT assemblies I made yesterday](https://robertslab.github.io/sams-notebook/2019/04/15/Metagenome-Assemblies-P.generosa-Water-Samples-Trimmed-HiSeqX-Data-Using-Megahit-on-Mox-to-Compare-pH-Treatments.html).
 I ran [MetaGeneMark](http://opal.biology.gatech.edu/GeneMark/) on the two pH-specific assemblies on Mox.
 This should be a _very_ fast process (I'm talking, like a couple of minutes fast), so it enhances the annotation with very little effort and time.

+This will output a nucleotides FastA, proteins FastA, and a GFF for each of the two assemblies (i.e. pH treatments)

 SBATCH script (GitHub):

 - [20190416_metagenomics_pgen_metagenemark.sh](https://github.com/RobertsLab/sams-notebook/blob/master/sbatch_scripts/20190416_metagenomics_pgen_metagenemark.sh)